secureosv/pythia/regtests/regtest-report-c++.md

 		print a.is_initialized()
 		assert a.is_initialized()
 		if a is not None:
-			print 'a can be checked if not None'
+			print 'a is not None'
+			a = None
+			assert a is None

 		let b:A = None
 		print b.is_initialized()